 Step 2: Create an external stage in snowflake that links to GCS bucket

-→ To create an external stage with gcp in snowflake, we need a storage integration object.
+→ To create an external stage with GCP in snowflake, we need a storage integration object.
 Follow the below steps to create a storage integration object.
 Storage integration objects can only be created by account admins.
-Switch to account admin role and execute the following query by providing appropriate values for storage_allowed_location.
-The bucket specified in storage_allowed_location should match with the bucket created in the previous step.
+Switch to the account admin role and execute the following query by providing appropriate values for storage_allowed_location.
+The bucket specified in storage_allowed_location should match the bucket created in the previous step.